 At Transcend we also enjoyed strong growth throughout the year, not only across the portfolio, but within our own team as well.
-The firm doubled in size, adding key members to further enable our exploration of high growth opportunities in gaming, Web 3, and digital entertainment.
+The firm doubled in size, adding key members to further enable our exploration of high growth opportunities across the digital entertainment landscape.
 In partnership with our founders, it has been inspiring to begin to celebrate some of the exceptional achievements the teams have been hard at work on.
-Here are just a few ~
+Here are just a few:

 About Transcend Fund